MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-architecture.md

 All network communication among Hyperscale components uses Azure network infrastructure with built-in redundancy.

 High availability secondary replicas and named replicas are optional compute nodes which can be added on-demand.
 Both share the same storage components, so no data copy is required to spin up a new replica.
-Geo secondary replica can be added on-demand in same or different Azure region that has separate storage components from primary replica.
+A geo secondary replica can be added on-demand in same or different Azure region.
+For data protection and redundancy, geo secondary replicas have storage components that are separate from those used by primary replica.

 The following diagram illustrates the functional Hyperscale architecture: